 - 3.4.1 The Registrar will, as quickly as practicable but no later than 30 days after the confirmed filing of the allegation, notify the Respondent in writing of the allegation and provide the Respondent with a copy of this Handbook.
-The written allegation and all documents and information received by PEGNL to that point in support of the allegation will normally be disclosed to the Respondent. - 3.4.2 Notice of the allegation and other communications to the Respondent in the course of the discipline process will be made, by personal service or by registered mail (the choice of manner of notification to be at the discretion of the Registrar), to the last address of the Respondent of which PEGNL has received written notice.
+The written allegation and all documents and information received by PEGNL to that point in support of the allegation will normally be disclosed to the Respondent. - 3.4.2 Notice of the allegation and other communications to the Respondent in the course of the discipline process will be made, by email or by personal service or by registered mail (the choice of manner of notification to be at the discretion of the Registrar), to the last address of the Respondent of which PEGNL has received written notice.
 Professional members and permit holders are responsible to provide PEGNL with their most current contact information at all times, and to make reliable arrangements to have PEGNL correspondence brought to their prompt attention during times of absence from their contact address.
-Respondents will be deemed to have received notification of the allegation on the date of personal service or delivery of registered mail, or if attempted personal service or delivery by registered mail has been ineffective due to their having failed to provide PEGNL with their most current contact information at all times as required, or having failed to make reliable arrangements to have PEGNL correspondence brought to their prompt attention
+Respondents will be deemed to have received notification of the allegation on the date of the email or personal service or delivery of registered mail, or if the attempted email or personal service or delivery by registered mail has been ineffective due to their having failed to provide PEGNL with their most current contact information at all times as required, or having failed to make reliable arrangements to have PEGNL correspondence brought to their prompt attention during times of absence from their contact address, then on the fifth business day following the attempted email or personal service or attempted delivery by registered mail.

-- during times of absence from their contact address, then on the fifth business day following the attempted personal service or attempted delivery by registered mail. - 3.4.3 The Registrar, by the written notice to the Respondent of the allegation, will: - .1 advise the Respondent that any response they may wish to make to the allegation must be made in writing and within 30 days of notification of the allegation; - .2 advise the Respondent that they may wish to consider obtaining legal advice before responding to the allegation; - .3 advise the Respondent that the discipline process may require disclosure of the allegation record to the Complainant and possibly to third parties, and may require public notice and public hearing in relation to the allegation, and as a result no assurance of confidentiality may be given regarding information provided by the Respondent; - .4 if deemed appropriate by the Registrar, inquire whether the Respondent would be prepared to see the matter resolved by the intervention of the Registrar, without seeking a finding of conduct deserving of sanction against the Respondent; and - .5 remind the Respondent to provide PEGNL with their most current contact information, and to make reliable arrangements to have PEGNL correspondence brought to their prompt attention during times of absence from their contact address.
+- 3.4.3 The Registrar, by the written notice to the Respondent of the allegation, will: - .1 advise the Respondent that any response they may wish to make to the allegation must be made in writing and within 30 days of notification of the allegation; - .2 advise the Respondent that they may wish to consider obtaining legal advice before responding to the allegation; - .3 advise the Respondent that the discipline process may require disclosure of the Allegation Record to the Complainant and possibly to third parties, and may require public notice and public hearing in relation to the allegation, and as a result no assurance of confidentiality may be given regarding information provided by the Respondent; - .4 if deemed appropriate by the Registrar, inquire whether the Respondent would be prepared to see the matter resolved by the intervention of the Registrar, without seeking a finding of conduct deserving of sanction against the Respondent; and - .5 advise the Respondent that, if the matter is referred to the CAC, that failure to respond to the requests of the CAC or to cooperate with an investigation or practice review ordered by the CAC or an examination or inspection requested by an investigator appointed by the CAC may be considered as a separate allegation of conduct deserving of sanction; and - .6 remind the Respondent to provide PEGNL with their most current contact information, and to make reliable arrangements to have PEGNL correspondence brought to their prompt attention during times of absence from their contact address. - 3.4.4 If, during its deliberations or investigation, the CAC decides additional sections of the Act, Regulations, Code of Ethics and Standards are alleged to have been breached, the Registrar shall notify the Respondent and provide the Respondent with the opportunity to address the newly alleged breaches.